treescribe/app-legals/terms.md

 ## 12. Document obsolescence

-- Provider may, at its sole discretion, render any template available through the Service obsolete and inoperable at any time.
+Provider may, at its sole discretion, render any template available through the Service obsolete and inoperable at any time.
-- Signed agreements generated from obsolete templates will remain available on the Services.
-- Customer acknowledges that agreements in editing mode, for which the Service's signing process has not begun, may cease to function if the template on which they are based is rendered obsolete or inoperable.
-- Customer leaves documents in editing mode at Customer's own risk

 ## 13. Service accounts